vkarlsen/hermodr/README.md

 New checks are welcome!

+## Principles
+- Simple: Easy to set up, easy to use, easy to modify
+- Portable: Keep dependencies to a minimum

 ## Dependencies
 - bourne-compatible shell
 - curl
+- Base components like bc, grep, awk, top

 ## Installation
 It can be run from its own directory, or it can be installed system-wide